Qzen-roi/KaliGui/README.md

 # KaliGui
 This is for Kali.
-If uh have CLI  and want  jump into the GUI mode  this for Uh
+If uh have CLI only  and want  jump into the GUI mode  this for Uh